zarusz/SlimMessageBus/docs/intro.md

 SMB uses dependency resolver to obtain instances of the declared consumers (class instances that implement `IConsumer<>`, `IHandler<>`).
 There are few plugins availble that allow to integrate SMB with your favorite DI framework.

+The consumer/handler is typically resolved from DI container when the message arrives and needs to be handled.
+SMB does not maintain a reference to that object instance after consuming of the message - this gives user the ability to decide is the consumer/handler should be a singleton, transient, or scoped (to the ongoing web-request).

 See samples and the [Packages section](../#Packages).

 ## Serialization